labermt/CST126SRS01/README.md

 # CST126SRS01
 strtrim

-Class ID:
+Class ID: Shelmet

 SRS ID:  CST126SRS01

-Unresolved Issues:
+Unresolved Issues: N/A

-Notes:
+Notes: I would liked to have less code in strtrim.cpp but this helped me learn how pointers work.
+I'm finally understanding it!
+Pretty cool!

 ---